DataDog/integrations-core/docs/developer/guidelines/dashboards.md

         Integration preset (or out of the box) dashboards are typically screenboards because they allow images, widgets, and labels.
         Learn more about Datadog dashboards and see the differences between [screenboards and timeboards](https://docs.datadoghq.com/dashboards/#screenboard-vs-timeboard).

 1. Dashboard titles should contain the integration name.
-Some examples of a good dashboard title is `Syclla` or `Cilium Overview`.
+Some examples of a good dashboard title are `Syclla` and `Cilium Overview`.

     **Note:** Avoid using `-` in the dashboard title as the dashboard URL is generated from the title.